SAP-samples/btp-azure-opensap/Week4/Unit3/README.md

 ---

-**IMPORTANT:** <a name="restartvm"Stop & Start your Virtual Machine when you don't need it.
+**IMPORTANT:** <a name="restartvm">Stop & Start your Virtual Machine when you don't need it.
 The Virtual Machine is otherwise unnecessarily consuming some of your free credits (in case you are using the Azure Free Trial subscription). </a>

 Search for your Virtual Machine in the Azure Portal: